-Positive influences from parents, family and teachers
+11.1.1 Positive influences from parents, family and teachers

-A Study and work in the EUReport from the European Institute for Gender Equality (EIGE) defends that positive STEM experiences and development of "STEM identities" start from an early age, even before children enter formal education (e.g. in providing caring toys such as dolls for girls and exploring toys such as cars and planes for boys) through family relations (e.g. a strong bond with fathers increases women's likelihood to enter STEM studies).
+EIGE Study and work in the EU Report defends that positive STEM experiences and development of "STEM identities" start from an early age, even before children enter formal education (e.g. in providing caring toys such as dolls for girls and exploring toys such as cars and planes for boys) through family relations (e.g. a strong bond with fathers increases women's likelihood to enter STEM studies).
 Two real-life examples illustrate the trend.